FinweLtd/orion360-sdk-pro-examples-android/README.md

 >
 > If you still need to support *x86* target please use Orion360 v.
 3.1.02.001 to create a separate .apk file for these targets.
 If you are not sure, then almost certainly you do not need it.
 >
 > The difference between Orion360 v.
 3.1.02.002 and v.
 3.1.02.001 is different build targets.
-There are some minor bugfixes that were backported from newer internal builds, but no API or feature changes.
+There are some minor bugfixes that were back-ported from newer internal builds, but no API or feature changes.

 Preface